vimalloc/flask-jwt-extended/docs/options.rst

 .. py:data:: JWT_REFRESH_COOKIE_NAME

-    The name of the cookie that will hold the access token.
+    The name of the cookie that will hold the refresh token.

     Note: We generally do not recommend using refresh tokens with cookies.
 See :ref:`Implicit Refreshing With Cookies`.